antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  ![](_static/images/R2d2_logo.png)**Which T-cell subtype has the highest expression of TNF?**

  ---------
+Naive T cells are in a quiescent state and have not undergone differentiation into effector or memory T cells.
+Effector T cells, including effector memory T cells, are specialized to carry out immune responses, including cytokine production such as TNF.

  * Submit your Google form with answers of the above section

 ##### Exploring relevant annotation of a dataset